The final decision - Choosing your exterior painter.

 –Painting expertise and product knowledge

-–Timing of the project meets your deadlines
+–Timing of the project to meet your deadlines

-Save money on your exterior painting project, without sacrificing quality or longevity:
+Save money on your exterior painting project without sacrificing quality or longevity:

 Ask the painter to quote a “spot prime on raw wood” vs. a full prime.
 As long as the rest of the home is covered in paint, spot priming does not sacrifice quality.